-DISPLAY Description Options V OL LIME Volume Hold the ACCUM key to display accumulated total FLOW Volume flowrate Hold the ACCUM key to display peak value
+DISPLAY Description Options MRSS Mass Hold the ACCUM key to display accumulated total FLOW Mass flowrate Hold the ACCUM key to display peak value

 DISPLAY Description Options USER User entered value Hold the SET key to edit the current User Value (see below for details).
 REPORT PRINT Only shown if print option is selected Hold the SET key to print log report as defined in the TM/LOG section of calibration.
-LOGGEJ JATA Only shown if real-time clock option is installed Hold the SET key to display data logs as described in Data Logs on page 17.
 MOJEL INFO Hold the SET key to display the Model information as described in Model Information on page 20.
 CAL MENU Hold the SET key to enter Calibration View mode as described in Calibration View Mode on page 21.